Frequently Asked Questions

 All Honors Program students are required to complete a minimum of 15 credit hours of Honors course work to graduate as a member of the University Honors Program.

 Students who do not take at least three Honors courses in their first four semesters or do not take at least one Honors course per academic year after that will be placed on inactive status.
 Read more about Honors requirements »

 Honors eligible students may take as many Honors courses per semester as they wish.

-All Honors classes are filled on a first-come, first-served basis, and the Honors Program does not over-enroll any of its courses.
-However, waiting lists are kept for all Honors courses, which are managed by the Honors advisors and staff.
-Students who wish to have their name added to the wait list for a closed Honors course must see an Honors advisor.
-If a space becomes available in the course, students are given two days to register for the course before their spot is relinquished to the next student on the list.
-Wait lists for Honors courses are separate from the wait lists managed through ULink.
+Honors classes are filled on a first-come, first-served basis, and the Honors Program does not over-enroll its courses.
+However, waiting lists are kept for Honors seminars, which are managed by the Honors advisors and staff.
+Students who wish to have their name added to the wait-list for a closed Honors seminar must see an Honors advisor.
+If a space becomes available in the course, students are given two days to register before their spot is relinquished to the next student on the list.
+Wait lists for Honors seminars are separate from the wait-lists managed through ULink.

-To remain in good standing in the Honors Program, students must have a 3.35 or better cumulative GPA.
+To remain in good standing in the Honors Program, students must have a 3.35 or higher cumulative GPA.
 If a student falls below the minimum GPA after their first semester, they may be suspended from the Honors Program.
 Read more about the GPA requirement »